What is a GrooveCoated stamper?

 In all three types of plating, the process is started by thoroughly cleaning the master lacquers.
 Different types of lacquers require different cleaning treatments, and lacquers cut by different mastering facilities can even require different cleaning treatments.

 In 3-step plating, the first part pulled from the lacquer is used to create the mother, and never turned into a a stamper — it is called a “master” or a “father”.
 Many additional mothers can be made from the master/father.
-Additionally, here at Gotta Groove, we seal a mother to the master immediately after creation – therefore the mother/father faces never see the world until they are split apart, and due to this, they can be archived for generations without the risk of tarnishing or deterioration.
-(Unlike mothers made from 2-step plating).
+Additionally, here at Gotta Groove, we seal a mother to the master immediately after creation – therefore the mother/father faces never see the world until they are split apart.
+Because of this approach, Gotta Groove masters/fathers can be archived for generations without the risk of tarnishing or deterioration.

 Now that you are an expert in record plating, let’s get back to GrooveCoated stampers…